Vision-Kek/cnos25/README.md

 [YOLOE](https://github.com/THU-MIG/yoloe/) and [dinov3](https://github.com/facebookresearch/dinov3/).

 ## Contact
-If you have any question or feature request, feel free to create an issue or contact me at jherzog@zju.edu.cn.
+If you have any question or feature request (support of dynamic/model-based onboarding, other datasets, custom images etc.) feel free to create an issue or contact me at jherzog@zju.edu.cn.